Get Started With Coco Coir in Your Garden

 Coconut waste products can be used to make many dozens of different items, from hanging basket liners to doormats, rope and even animal bedding material.

 However, as the coconuts are grown close to the sea and usually soaked in seawater as part of the manufacturing process, coco coir may have a high salt content.
 Salt can be detrimental to plant growth and can block plants from uptaking calcium, magnesium and iron.

 Good quality manufacturers should thoroughly flush the coco coir.
 If gardeners wish to use it as a growing medium, it should also be treated with a calcium, magnesium and iron solution, so the salts don’t create nutrient deficiencies in the plants, this process is called buffering.

-For plants sensitive to iron, magnesium and calcium deficiencies, we recommend Canna Coir, it’s more expensive than some other brands but is a professional grade product that’s also popular with commercial cannabis growers.
+For plants sensitive to iron, magnesium and calcium deficiencies, I recommend Canna Coir, it’s more expensive than some other brands but is a professional grade product that’s also popular with commercial cannabis growers.

-Our first experience of using coco coir was with a cheap brand and led to iron and calcium deficiencies in our long trailing petunia plants and also a high pH number which we discovered after testing the soil.
+My first experience of using coco coir was with a cheap brand and led to iron and calcium deficiencies in our long trailing petunia plants and also a high pH number which I discovered after testing the soil.

-After correcting the coir with some additives, our plants went from strength to strength and have significantly outgrown the petunias we grew in regular compost.
+After correcting the coir with some additives, the plants went from strength to strength and have significantly outgrown the petunias I grew in regular compost.

 If you want to flush and buffer the coir yourself, go with any brand but if you’re just starting out, try a trusted name like Canna:

 Canna coco coir is: